Avishkar74/AskTube/README.md

 Now improved with a FastAPI backend, RAG, and Chat CLI.

+## Technical & Product Documentation

+For deeper architectural and requirement details:

+- **Technical Requirements (TRD)**: See `TRD.md` for system architecture, data flows, RAG design, LLM selection logic, persistence plans, and endpoint specifications.
+- **Product Requirements (PRD)**: See `PRD.md` for user personas, goals, feature scope, milestones, and prioritization.

+Both documents are kept up to date with ongoing development; consult them before proposing major changes or new features.

 ## Security & Secrets

 - Do not commit `.env` files or secrets.
 They’re already added to `.gitignore` in this repo.